lucas-clemente/goldfish/README.md

 - Files are markdown with some extensions:
   - LaTeX `$\latex$` or, if you want it on its own line, `\[ \latex \]`)
   - Easier links `[[foo]]`, also works for images `[[foo.png]]`
-- If you change files on disk, they are automagically committed and updated in your browser.

 Future features:

 - Search
 - Auto-push
-- Auto-Update of folder listings (currently requires site reload)
+- Auto-Update of files and folders
 - Windows support

 ## Usage